-As seen in table 1, the word “effectiveness” was used in 180 articles, followed again by “efficiency” in 171 articles, and last “efficacy” in 28 articles.
+As seen in Table 1, the word ‘effectiveness’ was used in 180 articles, ‘efficiency’ in 171 articles, and ‘efficacy’ in 28 articles.

-We made a selection of articles where the sum of the three terms are used more than 10 times.
-The context of the use of each terms are summarised in Table.
-2. The order in the table is from the less frequently appearance to the high.
-The highest frequency of the use of the three terms is 97 times in the article of Mullaly (2014).
-We studied in what context the words were used, and found that the three terms were used in different context (e.g. organizational, leadership, work, personal, system, operation, travel, business, cost, process, customer, etc.).
+We made a selection of articles where the three terms were used in total more than ten times.
+The context of the use of each of the terms is summarised in Table 2.
+The order in the table is from least to most frequent appearance.
+The highest frequency of the use of the three terms is 97 times in the article by Mullaly (2014).
+We studied in what context the words were used, and found that the three terms were used in different contexts (e.g. organisational, leadership, work, personal, system, operation, travel, business, cost, process, customer, etc.).

 Table 2.
-The terms “efficiency”, “effectiveness” and “efficacy”, with their context in the IJMPB
+Context of use of the terms ‘efficiency’, ‘effectiveness’ and ‘efficacy’ in IJMPB